Accessing via Map Libraries and GDAL Scripts

 TiledWMS Driver

-The TiledWMS GDAL minidriver relies on a simple XML configuration block (see example below) from the user, pulling all other information from the GIBS Tiled Web Map Service (TWMS) "Tile Service" document at runtime.
+The TiledWMS GDAL minidriver supports a simple XML configuration block (see example below) from the user, pulling all other information from the GIBS Tiled Web Map Service (TWMS) "Tile Service" document at runtime.

 <GDAL_WMS>